For reference, you are the size of the little one.

 - Command And Conquer 3 had the Mutant Mercenaries either faction could hire if they captured the relevant building on the map.
 These were so large they comfortably carried mini-guns, being the only unit in the game effective against both infantry and aircraft.

-- Late in [[Video Game/Cryostatis Cryostasis Sleep Of Reason]], you would occasionally encounter seven feet tall monsters in black hooded parkas.
+- Late in Cryostasis: Sleep of Reason, you would occasionally encounter seven feet tall monsters in black hooded parkas.
 Besides being exceedingly hard to kill, they also dual-wielded the PPSh submachine guns.

 - Dead Space had the aptly named Brute Necromorphs, which were large, tough and very fast.
 This being Dead Space, they only died if their two arms were removed.
 Dismembering their legs resulted in them sitting down and lobbing explosive grenade-like things from the exposed hole in their stomach.
 For some reason, Dead Space 3 replaced them with similarly-functioning Alien Necromorphs.